cnc500/port/README.md

 # port
-Refactoring Horiseon Code
+Portfolio

-The purpose of this assignment is to make this code more streamlined, understandable, robust and sustainable.
-While the code is better optimized, the the webpage has not changed.
+The purpose of this assignment is to my personal portfolio to showcase my work and to provide my my potential employers information about me.

 Accomplishments

-Numerous html elements were renamed to better understand the flow and purpose of the code.

-The styling of the HTML elements has been reset to a baseline.

-The title of has been renamed from webpage to Horiseon Marketing Webpage.
+You can click on my work to date and a link takes you to the repositories where my work resides.
+Note that there are only two assignments so far, and Projects 3,4 and 5 serve as placeholders for future projects,

+Flexbox was used extensively, and the Refactoring project link is tied to the large image above the four smaller ones.
+There is, however some work tobe done such as having all the project links tied to their respective images.
+Nevertheless, using Flexbox will help with the accessibility of this page on multiple devices.

 Alternatives have been provided in case images fail to load.

-Number of classes have been significantly reduced to eliminate repetitive values and to reduce code size, improve both readability and efficiency.

-Variables added to decrease repetitive values.

-Eliminated area of code (list-type-display: none) not impacting result--documented in style.css file.

 All the above has been accomplished while still maintaining same output/webpage.

 Deployment

-The deployment of the webpage was successful and is at https://cnc500.github.io/Carnelin/
+The deployment of the webpage was successful and is at https://cnc500.github.io/Port/

 A screenshot of it is below: